tum-lkn/HyperFLEX/INSTALLATION.md

 Also get HyperFLEX from github.

 Management switch is providing interfaces to controllers, hence, it needs a few internal interfaces.
-The VM should contain 7 adapters, where Adapter 1 & Adapter 7 are configured as bridged, while the rest (Adapter 2-6) should be internal and they should be named as Adapter 2 - 'ctrl-sw-1', Adapter 3 - 'ctrl-sw-2'.
+The VM should contain 7 adapters, where Adapter 1 & Adapter 7 are configured as bridged, while the rest (Adapter 2-6) should be internal and they should be named as Adapter 2 - 'ctrl-sw-1', Adapter 3 - 'ctrl-sw-2', other should follow same naming.

+When adding interfaces to management switch (VM-4), set the **promiscuous mode** to allow.

 Networking configuration (`gedit /etc/network/interfaces`) should look like:
 ```